A BRIEF HISTORY OF VANCOUVER, BRITISH COLUMBIA, CANADA

 The Foundation of Vancouver

 Meanwhile Vancouver boomed.
 Hotel Vancouver opened in 1888 and Capilano Suspension Bridge was first built in 1889.
 In 1891 trams began running in the streets and The Museum of Vancouver was founded in 1894.
 By 1901 Vancouver was a bustling city of 26,000 and it grew at a phenomenal rate.
 By 1931 Vancouver had 246,000 inhabitants.
-Meanwhile the University of British Columbia was founded in 1908.
+Meanwhile, the University of British Columbia was founded in 1908.
 The Marine Building was built in 1930 and Vancouver Art Gallery was founded in 1931 (it moved to its present location in 1983).
 Vancouver City Hall was built in 1936 and Lions Gate Bridge was built in 1938.
 Hotel Vancouver opened in 1939.
 After the Second World War Vancouver continued to grow rapidly.
 The Museum of Anthropology opened in 1947 and Vancouver Aquarium opened in 1956.
 Also in 1956 Capilano Suspension Bridge was rebuilt.
 Playland amusement park opened in 1958 and Oakridge Centre opened in 1959.
 The same year, the 1959 Vancouver Maritime Museum opened.
 The Queen Elizabeth Theatre also opened in 1959.

 A Brief History of Calgary